JDCalvert/FVTT-PF2e-Ranged-Combat/README.md

 If enabled, the action represented used by a macro is posted to chat, as well as the summary of what happened.
 If disabled, the summary is still posted.

 ### Post Full Ammunition Description (default: disabled)
-If enabled, when you fire a weapon that uses ammunition, the ammunition item will be posted to chat instead of the compact "X has used Y" message.
+If enabled, when you fire a weapon while using non-standard ammunition, the ammunition item will be posted to chat instead of the compact "X has used Y" message.

 ### Prevent Firing Weapon if not Loaded (default: enabled)
 If enabled, weapons with a reload entry (or reload trait, for NPCs) cannot be fired unless they're loaded.